 Paypal does not have a set-up charge and is a large and trusted online payment processor servicing 200 million accounts worldwide in 56 countries.
 Your only cost is a small percentage on each sale and a transaction charge.
 Payments from your website go straight into your Paypal account from where you can transfer amounts to your bank account with the click of a button.

 PayPal fees are currently 2.90% + £0.30p per transaction.
 EKM negotiated a lower rate for their clients on the Standard plan.
+(2020 fees; please check their website for the most accurate details about the PayPal fees structure).

 PayPal Checkout allows customers to speed through checkout in just a few clicks, without having to fill out any additional billing information and offers a full dashboard for managing your payments, customers and refunds, which will stay in-sync with your orders within EKM.
 Another advantage of using PayPal Checkout is that you’ll benefit from PayPal buyer and seller protection which helps to keep both you and your customers better protected.